 - Construction Kickoff Public Hearing Presentation, June 25, 2015

 - Highway Design Completed - June 2014

 - Environmental Clearance Issued - July 2014

-- Design/Bid/Build Contract Awarded - November 2014
+- Design/Bid/Build Contract Awarded - April 2015

 The elevated viaduct carries Interstate 91 (I-91) through Springfield, with the Interstate 291 (I-291) Interchange to the north and State Street to the south.
 I-91 has an Average Daily Traffic volume of approximately 75,000 vehicles per day, with 90,000 vehicles using the I-91/291 Interchange.
-The viaduct is the primary North-South route between Connecticut, Massachusetts and Vermont, and it experiences extensive vacation traffic during the weekends in the summer and winter.
+The viaduct is the primary north-south route between Connecticut, Massachusetts and Vermont, and it experiences extensive vacation traffic during the weekends in the summer and winter.

 The existing viaduct was built in the late 1960s and generally consists of a concrete deck slab supported on steel girders.
 The girders are supported by steel pier caps, column piers, and footings with pile foundations.
 Several rehabilitation projects were performed on the structures over the past 25 years; however, in recent inspections, MassDOT found that the bridge deck needs to be replaced.